What is adrenocortical tumor?

 - Researchers from St. Jude and institutions in different parts of the world are working together to learn more about adrenocortical tumors.

-- In 1990, St. Jude developed the International Pediatric Adrenocortical Tumor Registry to provide a central place for data and tumor samples to be stored and shared.
+- In 1990, St. Jude developed the International Pediatric Adrenocortical Tumor Registry (IPACTR) to provide a central place for data and biological samples, such as small pieces of tumor tissue, to be stored and shared.
 Investigators use information from this registry to better understand the disease, its risks and outcomes.
 Clinicians also use data from this registry to design studies and to decide the best treatments.

 - Researchers at St. Jude found specific mutations (changes) in the TP53 gene that increase the likelihood that a person will develop ACT.

 - St. Jude brings the minds and efforts of doctors and scientists interested in ACT together.
-For example, St. Jude scientists created an adrenal tumor model in the lab that scientists use to test drugs for ACT.
-St. Jude doctors and scientists from the clinic and the lab regularly meet together, in person and online with partners elsewhere, to discuss the best new ideas for ACT.
+St. Jude doctors and scientists from the clinic and the lab regularly meet, in person and online with partners elsewhere.
+They discuss research and projects and generate new ideas to treat ACT.

 - St. Jude takes part in international studies, including work with the Children’s Oncology Group, to find the safest and most effective ways to treat both patients with small tumors and tumors that have spread.

-- St. Jude is actively studying the gene changes in the tumor and in patients, which may help scientists find new and better ways to treat patients with ACT.
+- St. Jude is studying the genetic changes in the tumor and in patients.
+These studies may reveal new and better ways to treat patients with ACT.

-- Complete, quality surgery is an important part of treating ACT successfully.
+- Complete, quality surgery is an important part of successful ACT treatment.
 Surgery in children can be hard; adrenal glands can be fragile, and tumors may have clots in the large veins.
 The expert skills and experience of St. Jude surgeons can help improve patient outcomes.

-- St. Jude offers a dedicated team of specialists to meet the needs of children with ACT, including: surgeons; cancer doctors and nurses who treat ACT; doctors who specialize in radiation therapy, in hormones (endocrinologists), and in diagnosing ACT (pathologists); experts in diagnostic imaging and nuclear medicine; genetic counselors; dietitians; child life specialists; psychologists; Quality of Life team members; researchers; scientists, and many others.
+- St. Jude offers a dedicated team of specialists to meet the needs of children with ACT, including: surgeons; cancer doctors and nurses who treat ACT; doctors who specialize in radiation therapy, in hormones (endocrinologists), and in diagnosing ACT; experts in diagnostic imaging and nuclear medicine; genetic counselors; dietitians; child life specialists; psychologists; Quality of Life team members; and scientists.

 Associated Clinical Trials